A Raging Bull

 “Yeah, Annie.
 I just realized I need to head into the station early.
 I’ll see you tomorrow.”

-John put down his cash and quickly stepped out the door into the heavy heat barreling down on him as he headed down the alley.
+John put down his cash and quickly stepped out the door into the heavy heat that was barreling down as he headed down the alley.
 He found a quiet and shaded empty spot by the cafe dumpster and looked at the address again.

 “221 8th Ave”, he said aloud.